-As an established fashion photography company, we are the studio of choice for both high-end and retail fashion brands.
+As an established, experienced and versatile fashion photography company, we are the studio of choice for many prominent fashion labels and retail brands.

 “Is your old supplier letting

 you down or and are you looking for a

 new professional fashion studio?”